Skip to main content

 Written by David Kemmerer

-There are two main categories for reporting crypto taxes - capital gains are reported on the Form 8949 while crypto income (crypto acquired from staking, mining, interest, airdrop, forks, payments) is reported on various other forms.
-This guide explains different options for sending your complete tax reports to your tax professional.
+There are two main categories for reporting crypto on your taxes in the United States - capital gains are reported on the Form 8949 while crypto income (crypto acquired from staking, mining, interest, airdrop, forks, payments) is reported on various other IRS forms.
+This guide outlines which tax reports you'll want to send to your tax professional.

 Form 8949 - Full Report